MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 ### Remote Code Execution

 Remote code execution is exactly what it sounds like.
 Attackers establish a way to remotely execute code against a resource, in this case, against a domain controller.
-We'll try using these common tools together to perform remote code execution and gain domain controller persistency and then see what Azure ATP shows us.
+We'll try using these common tools together to perform remote code execution and gain domain controller persistency and then see what [!INCLUDE [Product short](includes/product-short.md)] shows us.

 - Windows Management Instrumentation (WMI)
 - PsExec from SysInternals